 The land and waters known as Maine have been home to Wabanaki peoples for over 12,000 years.
 Historically, there were over 20 distinct groups of people, named for their relationship to the lands and waters that shaped their lifeways, that we now call tribes.
 In 2022, there are five Wabanaki tribes: Mi'kmaq, Maliseet, Passamaquoddy, Penobscot, and Abenaki.
 This vibrant exploration of Wabanaki histories and cultures spotlights three Wabanaki storytellers coming several different nations and different storytelling traditions.
-Musician Tania Morey (Tobique) sings of the Wolastoq; Jennifer Pictou (Mi'kmaq) regales with spirit stories told in the company of a large puppet; Dwayne Tomah (Passamaquoddy) shares stories that showcase his native language, and director, artist and author Chris Newell (Passamaquoddy) intersperses each with music and narration.
+Musician Tania Morey (Tobique) sings of the Wolastoq; Jennifer Pictou (Mi'kmaq) regales with spirit stories told in the company of a large puppet; Dwayne Tomah (Passamaquoddy) shares stories that showcase his native language, Passamaquoddy; Ashton Altvater aka Undeniable the Native (Passamaquoddy) delights with original rap and hip hop; and Jason Brown aka Firefly (Penobscot) electrifies with cutting-edge technology blended with ancient frequencies.
+Director, artist and author Chris Newell (Passamaquoddy) intersperses each with music and narration.